Andersgee/MNIST_playground/README.md

+some matlab code for neural networks

-set userpath in matlab to be the global_files directory.
+(set userpath in matlab to be the global_files directory.)